 To help address these goals, the California Legislature passed Assembly Bill 118 (Núñez, Chapter 750, Statutes of 2007).
 This legislation created the Clean Transportation Program, to be administered by the CEC.
 With funds collected from vehicle and vessel registration, vehicle identification plates, and smog-abatement fees, the Clean Transportation Program funds projects that will "transform California's fuel and vehicle types to help attain the state's climate change policies."
 Assembly Bill 8 (Perea, Chapter 401, Statutes of 2013) subsequently extended the collection of fees that support the Clean Transportation Program to January 1, 2024.
 The Governor's budget, released in January 2021, seeks to extend the program.
-An extension of the program will send a strong market signal and help reduce one of the most significant barriers to ZEV adoption - the lack of sufficient and accessible infrastructure for all Californians.
+An extension of the program will send a strong market signal, provide reliable and predictable funding, and help reduce one of the most significant barriers to ZEV adoption - the lack of sufficient and accessible ZEV refueling infrastructure for all Californians.